Remy Presas: Private and government sector employment

 Presas earned a bachelor's degree in physical education and taught the subject at the University of Negros Occidental-Recoletos; because of this he was addressed as Professor Presas, and became known in martial arts circles as "the Professor".
-He later worked for the Philippine government in the area of physical education, spreading arnis instruction through the high schools.
+He later worked for the Philippine government in the area of physical education, spreading Arnis instruction through the high schools.
 Presas was forced to leave the country in 1974 because of pressure from certain government officials.
-He moved to the United States, first staying in the home of his student, Dean Stockwell and spent the rest of his life living in North America, but traveled worldwide to conduct seminars.
+He moved to the United States, first staying in the home of his student, Dean Stockwell, and spent the rest of his life living in North America, though he traveled worldwide to conduct seminars.

 Death and legacy

 Presas died on August 28, 2001, in Victoria, British Columbia, Canada from brain cancer.
 Since his death, several groups have emerged to carry on instruction in his art.
-His younger brothers Ernesto Presas and Roberto Presas, as well as several of his children (most notably his eldest son, Remy P. Presas who heads his own Modern Arnis organization), are active in the Filipino martial arts.
+His younger brothers Ernesto Presas and Roberto Presas, as well as several of his children (most notably his eldest son, Remy P. Presas who heads his own Modern Arnis organization), are active in the Filipino martial arts community.